patfiaux/CRSsim/README.md

 ## 2.2 Quickstart with example data (Selection screen)

-I recommend moving the empty performance evaluation folder we have provided to you and source the performance evaluation script.
+We recommend moving into the empty performance evaluation folder we have provided ('Example_performanceEval') to generate all files within there.

+Source the performance evaluation script.
 ```
 source('/path/to/script/RELICS_performance.r')
 ```